-IT should review the individual features available in VDI products to determine how they affect VDI storage requirements.
+IT should review the individual features available in virtual desktop infrastructure products to determine how they affect VDI storage requirements.
 For example, VMware offers vSAN, a software-defined storage platform integrated into vSphere.
 VSAN virtualizes the local physical storage in a vSphere cluster to create a distributed shared storage product that can simplify management and help reduce storage costs.

 Most vendors offer features that can affect VDI storage requirements and the overall VDI, usually with the intent of improving performance and resource utilization.
-Citrix, for example, provides Machine Creation Services and Provisioning Services, both of which can help deliver better performance and reduce storage requirements for each VM.
+Citrix, for example, provides Machine Creation Services and Provisioning Services, both of which can help deliver better storage performance and reduce storage requirements for each virtual machine.

 IT should also evaluate the VDI storage requirements for implementing the product's components, as well as the storage resources necessary to support backups, site-to-site replication and disaster recovery operations.

 For example, when planning a Citrix implementation, IT needs to estimate Microsoft SQL Server database requirements and take into account the database and transaction log files for the three primary databases -- monitoring, site configuration and configuration logging -- as well as the temporary database (tempdb).
 IT also needs to provide storage to back up those databases and ensure their continuous availability.